brianbooden/BeeSwarm/README.md

 Beeswarm chart based on d3v4 using d3.forcesimulation.
 A sample QVF based on FIFA 14 data is provided.

 In short, a beeswarm plot is a one-dimensional plot, that is, a plot where just one axis contains information.
-Unlike a stripchart, the points don’t overlap in a beeswarm plot.
+Unlike a stripchart, the points donâ€™t overlap in a beeswarm plot.

 ![Qlik Sense Extension BeeSwarm](Qlik Sense BeeSwarm Extension.gif)